zoffixznet/perl6.party/post/On-Troll-Hugging-Hole-Digging-and-Improving-Open-Source-Communities.md

 I was hoping Temple would get back at them: get them fired, insult them, anything really!
 They're clearly too damn dumb to realize just how much better Temple's equipment is and they shouldn't be allowed anywhere near cattle.
 Am I right?
 Not really.

-Both Temple and the other workers had the same goal: get the cattle washed, dried, and chopped up into delicious burgers.
+Both Temple and the other workers had the same goal: get the cattle washed, dried, and chopped up into delicious steaks and burgers.
 Without autism, however, the workers didn't have a clue why Temple's design was superior.
 And lacking that understanding, they went back to what they knew does the job.
 Temple never got back at the workers, but I've seen others (and myself) get back at the "offenders" in very similar circumstances.

 When Rakudo implemented atomic operators that incorporate emoji atom symbol, over 220 comments were made about them on Reddit.
 The overall theme was: *how the hell am I supposed to type that and have Rakudo people lost their minds, using an emoji as an operator?* These comments are from programmers who've been using ASCII symbols in their code for decades.
 Just like Temple's cattle workers, programmers who never learned how to easily type fancy Unicode characters could, understandably, be baffled that an emoji could ever be efficent to use.